 The first church from the middle of the 13th century was a rectangular building about 20 meters long, about 9 meters wide and 12 meters high.
 On the north, today’s sacristy was attached to it, in its original form one-storeyed and ended straight from the east.
 The height of the oldest church reached the frieze in the north wall of the presbytery above the sacristy.
 It consisted of two layers of oblique bricks, running at an altitude of about 11-12 meters.

-The second church built from around 1269 to the second decade of the fourteenth century was a two-nave asymmetrical hall building with a chancel on the main nave axis, which was much wider than the southern aisle.
+The second church built from around 1269 to the second decade of the fourteenth century was a two-aisle asymmetrical hall building with a chancel on the main nave axis, which was much wider than the southern aisle.
 From the north, the cloister was attached to the nave, over which the gallery was built in the fourteenth century, thus creating a northern aisle at the floor level.
-The chancel arch leading to the presbytery was preceded by a rood screen, which existence is confirmed by traces of a gothic portal in the northern wall of the eastern bay of the nave.
+The chancel arch leading to the presbytery was preceded by a rood screen, which existence is confirmed by traces of a Gothic portal in the northern wall of the eastern bay of the nave.
 Both the original width, as well as the length and form of the end of the chancel of the second church are unknown.
 The latter, however, could have a polygonal form, which is evidenced by the demolition of the last preserved eastern bay of the second church made only in half with part of the window left.
 If the last bay was closed straight, it would be enough to extend it eastwards during expansion, while demolition would be necessary at polygonal closing.

-In the third quarter of the fourteenth century, the last major rebuilding of the church was carried out, as a result of which it reached the form of a three-nave (two-nave in the ground floor), towerless hall with a gallery in the northern aisle.
+In the third quarter of the fourteenth century, the last major rebuilding of the church was carried out, as a result of which it reached the form of a three-aisle (two-aisle in the ground floor), towerless hall with a gallery in the northern aisle.
 The chancel received an elongated, rectangular shape with significant dimensions, and above all a large height, equal to the nave (27 meters).
 Its construction was based on earlier traditional schemes, although the buttresses in the corners were reduced.
 This was possible due to the strong thickening of the eastern wall, which was a solid foundation for the extended structure of the eastern gable.
 It was crowned with three octagonal towers, of which the middle one is higher than the others.
 The space between them was filled with small gables composed of pinnacles and wimpergs.

 The nave remained rectangular, with a compact shape, but it was extended westwards to a total of six bays.
 Originally it was covered by a triple roof.
 The windows in all facades received narrow and slender jambs closed with a sharp arch.
 The side walls of the chancel and the northern aisle were fastened with buttresses running almost the entire height of the facade.
 Buttresses in the southern wall of the nave were pulled inwards, which makes the external facade from this side smooth, pierced only by windows.
 A ceramic frieze with a quatrefoil motif led through all the facades, however, the walls of the church were striking with severity and monumentalism.
-Their main decorations, in addition to the mentioned chancel’s turrets, were the nave gables, high above the streets: six-axis, western of the central nave, four-axis of southern aisle and three-axis of the northern aisle.
+Their main decorations, in addition to the mentioned chancel’s turrets, were the nave gables, high above the streets: six-axis, western of the central aisle, four-axis of southern aisle and three-axis of the northern aisle.
 Together they formed a dynamic architectural complex contrasting with the lower part of the west facade.

 The interior of the chancel was covered with stellar eight-pointed vaults.
 As the bays received considerable width, the shape of individual stars flattened.
 This particular arrangement and proportion of ribs has never been repeated anywhere else in the gothic architecture of Chełmno Land.
 In the nave also stellar but six-pointed vaults were established, while pulling the buttress of the southern aisle into the interior created deep recesses of the character of side chapels.
 Only the last western bay of the nave with a not very regular plan is devoid of an internal niche formed of buttresses, probably due to its later creation.
-Due to the conversion of the cloister into the aisle, the northern inter-nave supports were in the ground floor in the form of half-pillars attached to the wall, and only from the gallery level the full octagonal form.
+Due to the conversion of the cloister into the aisle, the northern inter-nave piers were in the ground floor in the form of half-pillars attached to the wall, and only from the gallery level the full octagonal form.
 This solution gave the church a characteristic, individual look.

 The interior of the church was originally covered with 14th-century polychromes, while the furnishings included, in addition to numerous Gothic altars, intricately carved oak stalls from the 15th century.
-As in all monastery temples, the nave intended for lay people was separated from the choir by the rood screen.
+As in all monastery churches, the nave intended for lay people was separated from the choir by the rood screen.
 This was necessary because the presbytery was only available to monks, as was the gallery, which was originally only accessible from the level of the monastery buildings.
-The monastery cloister was also connected to the central nave by portals in the eastern and fourth bays from the east, in front of the east and west wings.
+The monastery cloister was also connected to the central aisle by portals in the eastern and fourth bays from the east, in front of the east and west wings.
 The side aisle, former cloister, was adjacent and connected through a semi-circular portal to a sacristy, consisting of a rectangular bay and a polygonal closure.

 From the south, on the extension of the outer wall of the nave, from the street of Panny Marii, a wall was built with decorative battlements and two ogival gates.
 The latter were crowned with attics made of three pinnacles, between which gables with blendes were mounted.
 The buildings of the former Franciscan monastery formed a complex on the north side of the church, surrounding a small courtyard with cloisters.
 They were brick, two-story buildings, mostly without basements, vaulted on the ground floor, and with timber ceilings on the floors.
 The west wing of the convent extended beyond the north wing housed the kitchen and economic building.
 The most important eastern wing was about 41 meters long and over 14 meters wide.
 In the southern part it had two routes: a cloister and a series of rooms which included, among others, a chapter house and a passage leading to the library.
 In the middle of this wing there was the main entrance to the monastery with a three-bay lobby.
 The north wing housed an eight-bay, two-aisle hall, 16 meters long and 8 meters wide, covered with a rib vault based on seven pillars.
 Most likely it was a monastery refectory.
 To the west was a neighboring projected room called Auditorium Maximum, originally a summer refectory or representative hall of the convent.
 With 150 square meters of space and about 5.3 meters in height, it was the largest room of the monastery, covered with four bays of a vault supported by a centrally located column.
 The south-east corner of this hall has been quite unusually cut off to ensure communication between the northern and western cloister arms (which also indicates its later construction).
 Thanks to the extension beyond the wing, the chamber could be well lit, large windows were placed in both the west, north and south walls.
 The monastery was completed with a library building from 1594, added with a short side to the east wing, and an economic buildings along the plot border on the east and north sides.